crossdb-org/docs/docs/blog/benchmark/crossdb-vs-stlmap.md

 # C++ STL Map and HashMap Benchmark vs. CrossDB

+## Overview

+This benchmark test aims to demonstrate that the performance of the CrossDB in-memory database is sufficient to serve as an alternative to STL Map/HashMap or Boost Multi-Index.

+When dealing with complex relational data, significant effort may be required to design and optimize your complex lookup strategy using maps or hashmaps.
+Databases excel in effective query planning and indexing.
+If you create efficient indexes and query plans for your maps, you can achieve high performance.
+However, if you have complex relationships involving numerous tables, do you really want to handle all the query planning yourself?

+One of the key advantages of a database is its flexibility.
+While bespoke solutions for known and stable data relations or structures can match or even surpass database performance, any changes would necessitate rewriting your complex lookup logic.
+In contrast, with a RDBMS, you can simply use UML to model and adjust your SQL queries.

 ## Test Tool

 This tool will use auto-commit transaction to test single CRUD performance for CrossDB Prepared STMT.